PhilipMathieu/gotd/README.md

 * Maintain user accounts
 * Send daily/weekly email

-### App by Philip Mathieu, Jonathan Englund, Nathanael Mathieu, and Amelia White
+### App by Philip Mathieu, Jonathan Englund, Nathanael Mathieu, and Amelia White.
+All rights reserved, but we're friendly.
+Shoot us an email if you want to use our code!